 (h) SEAD-OPEB is a cost-sharing multiple-employer defined benefit other postemployment benefit plan created in 2007 by the Georgia General Assembly to amend Title 47 of the O.C.G.A., relating to retirement, so as to establish a fund for the provision of term life insurance to retired and vested inactive members of ERS, LRS, and GJRS.
 Effective July 1, 2009, no newly hired members of any Georgia public retirement system are eligible for term life insurance under SEAD.
 The SEAD-OPEB trust fund accumulates the premiums received from the aforementioned retirement systems, including interest earned on deposits and investments of such payments from retired and vested inactive members.
-There were 459 employers and 1 nonemployer contributing entity participating in the plan during 2018.
+There were 456 employers and 1 nonemployer contributing entity participating in the plan during 2019.
+Total participation in SEAD-OPEB at June 30, 2019 was 67,982 as detailed in the following table: